mariovida/hospital-management/README.md

 - **Patient Management:** Easily manage patient records, including personal information, medical history, and treatment details.

+- **Appointment Scheduling:** Efficiently schedule and manage appointments for patients and medical staff.

 ## Available Scripts

 In the project directory, you can run: